A New Chapter

 We inherit disciplines, but we experience the world as a whole.
 The sunrise doesn't distinguish between astronomy and poetry.
 A crystal doesn't know whether it belongs to geology, chemistry, or sacred geometry.
 Human experience has always crossed these boundaries long before universities divided them into departments.
 It took me years to recognize that I didn't need to resolve this tension.
 I needed to understand it.

 I recently wrote a poem.
 When I finished the poem and read it back to myself, I realized something I hadn't consciously intended.
 It moved fluidly between geology, astronomy, mythology, ritual, and spirit.
 For years I had treated those interests as separate parts of myself—as though they belonged in different rooms.
 But on the page they weren't competing with one another.
 They were completing one another.
+Understanding the Earth has never made it feel less sacred to me.
+If has only deepened my reverence for it.

 I'm interested in the moments when science, art, and myth stop speaking past one another and begin revealing different dimensions of the same world.